khanrafath60/spring-petclinic/readme.md

 some error occured in the the terminal keeping making changes to the file
 This is being done to check whether continuous integration is working fine or not

+All this is being done to see if changes will reflect in the jenkins or not